isabella232/Specs-18/Permissions/Permissions-PlanB.md

 | Environment Manager | Environment:Dev                   |

 ## 3. Space Owners
 Spaces will have owners.
+A space owner will act like an administrator within that space, in that they can do anything in that space.
 The owners of a Space can assign permissions for the Space.
 Octopus Administrators will be able to delegate the management of a Space.

 Octopus Administrators do not have permissions within a Space by default.

+It is important that it is easy to give users access to everything in Octopus, and that this is easy to do for new installations.
+This can still be done by combining the Octopus Administrator permissions with the space owner permissions.

 # Migration